turingschool-examples/backend_mod_1_prework/day_3/questions.md

 1. What is a conditional statement?
 Give three examples.

--A conditional statement lets you use branching options so
+- A conditional statement lets you use branching options so

--you can create behavior that can only happen if you choose
+- you can create behavior that can only happen if you choose

--the correct branch.
+- the correct branch.

--I only know three and they are if/unless/and case/ when statements.`
+- I only know three and they are if/unless/and case/ when statements.`

 1. Why might you want to use an if-statement?